hobinjk/hobinjk.github.io/_drafts/clap-sensor-thing.md

 ![clap on clap off](/assets/images/clap-on-clap-off.png)

-For this walkthrough we'll be writing an add-on for the Project Things Gateway in JavaScript to allow me to use a microphone as a basic Web Thing.
-The idea is to end up with the ability to control the other Web Things by clapping.
+For this walkthrough we'll be writing an add-on for the Project Things Gateway in JavaScript to allow us to use a microphone as a basic Web Thing.
+The idea is to end up with the ability to control other Web Things by clapping.
 We'll start off with evaluating what kind of microphone add-on we want to create then copy the example add-on to use as a skeleton for our code.
 We'll then flesh out that skeleton with a bit of code and finish with testing out the